shetou07/visitor-management-system/README.md

-# Visitor and Staff Management System
+# BK Visitor and Staff Management System

-The Visitor and staff Management System is a web application built with Laravel that allows users to register and manage visitors and staff.
+The BK Visitor and staff Management System is a web application built with Laravel that allows users to register and manage visitors and staff.
+It also has an admin side that helps to generate reports for both the visitors and staff.

 ## Prerequisites